zchyde/brooklinebooksmith.com/_drafts/this-week-in-books-trolling-the-nra.md

 ---

-It's all a pitch for [Melancholy Accidents: Three Centuries of Stray Bullets and Bad Luck](http://www.brooklinebooksmith-shop.com/book/9781612195063) by Peter Manseau, which hits shelves March 22nd.
+It's all a pitch for [Melancholy Accidents: Three Centuries of Stray Bullets and Bad Luck](http://www.brooklinebooksmith-shop.com/book/9781612195063) by Peter Manseau, which hits shelves later this month.